nateyellin/Field-General/README.md

 # Field-General
-This is the RStudio code I am using for all of the articles on fieldgeneralanalytics.com.
-The MMQB code is the code for the Mediocre Quarterbacks Article on our page.
+This is the RStudio code I am using for all of the articles, graphs, and visualizations that I create on fieldgeneralanalytics.com.